 This is purely speculation but I believe at least half of tails users use it in an amnesic way as originally intended and supported by the acronyms' translation.
 Safeguarding these people is IMO reason enough to implement this.

-#2 Updated by Tonda over 3 years ago
+#2 Updated by Tonda almost 4 years ago

 Fast node cycling = being assigned a new guard every time you boot up tails unless persistence is enabled.